zadarastorage/zadara-csi/docs/examples.md

 In `./deploy/examples/nas/clone-snapshot.yaml` we have PVC definition, referencing VolumeSnapshot `nas-snapshot-test` that we have created earlier.

-Caveat: `resources.requests.storage` must be set.
+Caveat: `resources.requests.storage` must be the same as in source VolumeSnapshot.
-However, if requested capacity is smaller, then new PVC will be created with the same capacity as the original one.
+Kubernetes requires that new PVC request must be greater than or equal in size to the specified VolumeSnapshot data source.
 Setting capacity to a larger value will result in an error (this will be fixed in future versions).

 Clone VolumeSnapshot: